-Cash flows from financing activities consist primarily of proceeds from sales of shares through employee equity incentive plans, offset by payments for purchase of treasury stock, and principal payments on long-term obligations.
-Net cash used in financing activities was \$1.1 million for three months ended March 31, 2008 compared to cash provided by financing activities of \$409,000 for the three months ended March 31, 2007.
-The increase in cash used in financial activities was primarily due to the repurchase of 197,000 shares of common stock for \$1.1 million during the three months ended March 31, 2008 whereas we did not repurchase any common stock during the three months ended March 31 2007.
+Cash flows from financing activities consist primarily of proceeds from sales of shares through employee equity incentive plans, offset by payments for the purchase of treasury stock, and principal payments on long-term obligations.
+Net cash provided by financing activities was \$366,000 for three months ended March 31, 2009, an increase of \$1.5 million compared to net cash used in financing activities of \$1.1 million for the three months ended March 31, 2008.
+During the three months ended March 31, 2009, we received proceeds of \$417,000 associated with our employee stock purchase plan and we did not repurchase any of our common stock on the open market.
+During the three months ended March 31, 2008, we repurchased 197,000 shares of our common stock at a cost of \$1.1 million.